lumeland/lume.land/docs/core/concepts.md

 [pug](../../plugins/pug.md) or [eta](../../plugins/eta.md), don't need to run `site.loadPages()` because the plugin does it for you. {.tip}

-Note that regular pages are not always exported as `.html` files.
-You can configure a different output with the
-[`url` variable](../creating-pages/urls.md), but the way Lume handle them is the same.

 ### Asset pages

 Are pages intended to output assets, like `.css` files, `.js` or images.
 They